Joseph-T-Nguyen/Invasion/README.md

 `pip install pygame` to install globally, or `python3 -m pip install -U pygame --user`

+Navigate into the `alien_invasion` folder.
 We can run the game by the command: `py alien.py`

 NOTE:
 * Game is incomplete - as it is, it will continually loop over and over